Advanced heart transplant surgery in Wisconsin

 Your surgeon will make an incision along the breastbone.
 You’ll be connected to a heart-lung bypass machine, which allows your surgeon to stop your heart from beating and keeps your blood circulating while the heart is stopped.

-The surgeon will remove your heart and place in the donor heart.
+The surgeon will remove your heart and replace it with the donor’s heart.
 Your surgeon may use electrical shock and possibly medications to restart your new heart.
 Then we’ll close your incision.
 We may insert temporary drainage tubes into your chest cavity to drain blood and fluid.

 Your recovery may include cardiac rehabilitation.
 This medically supervised program offers extra support, education and coaching to help get you on the right track after surgery.

-Once you go home, you’ll visit our transplant clinic regularly so we can make sure you’re recovering well.
-This may include blood tests, X-rays or other imaging, or biopsies during your visits.
+Once you go home, you’ll visit a Wisconsin heart transplant center or heart transplant Milwaukee-area clinic regularly so we can make sure you’re recovering well.
+Your visits may include blood tests, X-rays or other imaging, or biopsies.
 You’ll also receive ongoing education and support.
 If you live far away, we’ll work with your doctor to have blood and other lab work done nearby and sent to us.

 As you recover, your doctors will fine-tune your immunosuppressive medications.
 These medications help prevent your body from rejecting your new heart.
 You’ll keep taking these medications for the rest of your life.